l0ner/l0ner.github.com/_posts/2020-08-23-teensy-the-hard-way-blink.md

 ---
 layout: default
-title: Teensy the hard way: blink
+title: "Teensy the hard way: blink"
 date: 2020-08-24 20:00
-publish: true
 ---

 Or how i stopped worrying and loved writing to memory locations.